-In the healthcare scenario, blockchain applications are not only helping preserve and safeguard data integrity but are also helping pharma companies in regulating the drug supply chain, recruiting patients for clinical trials, facilitating interoperability with IoT devices, and much more.
+Blockchain applications in healthcare are not only helping preserve and safeguard data integrity but are also helping pharma companies in regulating the drug supply chain, recruiting patients for clinical trials, facilitating interoperability with IoT devices, and much more.
 Blockchain is decentralized, distributed, and immutable, and hence, it holds an immense potential to transform the healthcare sector by minimizing operational costs, eliminating corruption of data, optimizing healthcare processes, and promoting transparency.

 Blockchain Projects in Healthcare

-As more and more HCPs are realizing the potential of blockchain applications for healthcare, they are adopting the innovative tech within their core infrastructure with an aim to deliver quality healthcare services.
+As more and more HCPs are realizing the potential of Blockchain applications in healthcare , they are adopting the innovative tech within their core infrastructure with an aim to deliver quality healthcare services.

-Here are some of the most successful and influential blockchain-based projects in the healthcare domain:
+Here are some of the most successful and influential Blockchain applications in healthcare :